RightDataUSA

 November 5th was a wonderful night to be an American, and we get to begin enjoying the election results today!

 As we had been stating all along, the "landslide" which delusionals on both sides were certain was going to happen (Virginia to Trump!
 Iowa to Harris!
 Cao wins VA Senate!
 Allred defeats Cruz!
 LOL!) was never going to materialize.
 But Donald Trump was able to get back to where he was on election night of 2016, and he will be the 47th President of the United States.
 The Senate has gone almost exactly as expected as well, with GOP pickups in West Virginia and Montana as well as a big tossup win in Ohio.
-Republicans may even get a bonus Senate seat or two in Pennsylvania and Nevada once all the votes are counted, although those are likely to turn out to be illusions.
+Republicans may even get a bonus Senate seat or two in Pennsylvania and Nevada once all the votes are counted, although those are likely to turn out to be mirages.
+[Update: PA is being declared a win for McCormick though Democrat election-deniers refuse to concede; Nevada did what it always does to Republicans, though at least Trump won there.]

 But the extremely important U.S. House is still up for grabs.